 Tibetan Terriers are moderately energetic; they'll settle down for a long nap in between play sessions.

-- Their coat requires special care, especially when kept long.
+- Their coat requires special care with high-quality grooming products, especially when kept long.

 - Socialization is important to prevent shyness with strange people and dogs.

 - They tend to bark at the slightest noise or when bored.

 The people-loving Tibetan Terrier should live inside with his family.
 Light shedders, they don't leave a lot of hair around the house.
 They will bring dirt and debris inside with their long coats, however, so it's wise to give them a quick brush after excursions.